aimhigherweb/iec_website/content/patient-resources/care-of-gas-permeable-lenses.md

 ![](/uploads/mishandling-lenses.jpg)

-It is very rare for a lens to break in your eye unless something hits your eye or your removal technique is incorrect/very forceful.
-The solutions you use to clean your lenses will not weaken or degrade them ‒ not even the powerful Progent fortnightly deep cleaner.

 #### In case of breakage

 We understand that when you are learning how to use your lenses you may be inadvertently forceful during insertion, removal or cleaning.
 Because of this we offer a 1 month manufacturer’s replacement warranty on accidental breakages.
 Outside of this period, your lens is not covered by a warranty and the lens will need to be replaced at your cost if damaged or lost.
-If you break a lens within 18 months of its original purchase/fit then we are happy to offer 50% off the price.
-Outside of this 18 month period the lens will be full-price.
+If you break a lens within 12 months of its original purchase/fit then we are happy to offer 50% off the price.
+Outside of this 12 month period the lens will be full-price.

 Normally a lens will take less than one week to arrive from the lab when ordered.
 If you are very dependent on the lens, we will of course ask our lens company to manufacture it as soon as possible.
 Because of the inevitable waiting time, we encourage all rigid lens wearers to have a spare set of lenses available for a situation where a lens is lost or broken.
-We also offer 50% off the full price for a spare lens if purchased within 12 months of the original.

-If you do lose or damage a lens, please don’t fret, just give our friendly team a call and we will arrange a replacement as quickly as we can.

 #### Things to remember!

-* Do not modify the recommended cleaning routine or solutions without consulting your optometrist.
+Do not modify the recommended cleaning routine or solutions without consulting your optometrist.
 Other solutions may not be compatible with your eyes and lenses, and may cause discomfort or allergic reactions.
-* Do not heat solutions.
-* Shortcuts with cleaning solutions may appear to save money but can result in ineffective lens cleaning and disinfection.
+Shortcuts with cleaning solutions may appear to save money but can result in ineffective lens cleaning and disinfection.
 Incorrect cleaning solutions may damage your lenses or lead to an eye infection which can result in vision loss.
-* Never clean or store your rigid lens with soft contact lens solutions.
+For this reason, never clean or store your rigid lens with soft contact lens solutions.
 These products work in a different way to the rigid lens solutions and will not clean and condition your rigid lenses.

-* Replace the contact lens case every time you start a new bottle of lens cleaner to avoid microbial contamination.
-* To avoid contamination do not touch the tips of solution bottles.
-Replace caps after use.
+To ensure the solutions are effective and to avoid contamination, replace the contact lens case every time you start a new bottle of lens cleaner to avoid microbial contamination.
+Do not heat solutions, and do not touch the tips of the solution bottles.
-* If your eyes are very painful after hours, consult your local hospital or emergency eye clinic.
-* If you notice scratches and chips or misplace a lens, contact your optometrist for a replacement.

 <b><i>Do not use your rigid gas permeable lenses in the following cases:</i></b>